LukaszKrolicki/LukaszKrolicki/README.md

 I'm passionate about crafting application software that makes life easier for users. :iphone:

-Currently, I'm honing my skills in Java and Kotlin, always eager to learn and grow in this exciting field! 🚀
+Currently, I'm honing my skills in Java, Spring Boot, React and Kotlin, always eager to learn and grow in this exciting field! 🚀

-- 🔭 I’m currently working on my Enginnering Diploma and SocialAPI
+- 🔭 I’m currently working on my Enginnering Diploma and PriceLoop
-- 🌱 I’m currently learning Java and Spring Boot
+- 🌱 I’m currently learning Spring Boot and designing websites with React.js and Tailwind

 <!--